 - Lifelong learning is possible through and because of our relationships and our capacity to care and to make a difference in each others' lives.

 Fundraising and Philanthropy

 While we encourage our students to think beyond fundraising, we recognize that some of our partner organizations are in need of financial support, and throughout the year our community shows its generosity and philanthropic spirit for a variety of causes.
 Fundraising events also give students the opportunity to learn leadership and organizational skills.

-Three events support our rural African partnership: Trivia Night, organized and hosted by Upper Division students for 6th, 7th, and 8th grade families, as well as high school-age alumni; the Jump-a-Thon, open to all ages, a rope-jumping event held during PE class in January; and the Fun Run, which provides ongoing support for the Girls' Scholarship Program, making it possible for girls who would normally stay home to help look after their families from a very young age to instead continue their education.
+Three events support our rural African partnership: Trivia Night, organized and hosted by Upper Division students for 6th, 7th, and 8th grade families, as well as high school-age alumni; the Jump-a-Thon, open to all ages, a rope-jumping event held during PE class; and the Fun Run, which provides ongoing support for the Girls' Scholarship Program, making it possible for girls who would normally stay home to help look after their families from a very young age to instead continue their education.

 It is our greatest hope that students will leave Mark Day School with an abiding desire to contribute positively to their world.